andrewyung/PlanetDefender/README.md

 # OpenglTriangularization
 Work in progress.
-So far uses glew, glut, glm and OBJ_Loader
+So far uses glew, freeglut, glm and OBJ_Loader

 ### Implementations: